paulb777/StaticFrameworkTestSpecs/README.md

 ## Author

-Paul Beusterien, paulbeusterien@google.com
+Paul Beusterien

 ## License

-MyLib is available under the MIT license.
+MyLib is available under the Apache v2.0 license.
 See the LICENSE file for more info.